 If you get a follow-up message saying that another candidate better suited what the selection committee was looking for, feeling dejected and getting upset is a natural reaction to the bad news.
 What's really important at this point is that you do two things: (1) don't respond angrily by demanding a reason why you were rejected or what the winning candidate had over you.
 The employer will simply be protecting itself from legal action when they say that they can't go into detail about their decision, especially because all of the people on the committee will likely have signed confidentiality agreements to not discuss their decisions with anyone outside of the committee.
 Instead, accept defeat gracefully.
-Who knows-they may have been impressed enough that when they follow-through on plans to hire again in six months, they'll have you in mind-unless you blow it by burning the bridge in an angry response to rejection.
+Who knows-they may have been impressed enough that when they follow-through on plans to hire again in six months, they'll have you in mind.